arcosoph/nanowakeword/README.md

 The outstanding performance shown above is a direct result of the data-driven decisions made automatically by the Intelligent Configuration Engine.
 For the dataset used in this example, the engine made the following critical choices:

-*   **Adaptive Model Complexity:** It analyzed the 2.6 hours of effective data volume (after augmentation) and determined that an **3 blocks and a layer size of 256** (`model_complexity_score: 2.64`) would be optimal.
+*   **Adaptive Model Complexity:** It analyzed the 2.6 hours of effective data volume (after augmentation) and determined that an **3 blocks and a layer size of 256** would be optimal.
 This provided enough capacity to learn complex temporal patterns without being excessive for the dataset size.
 *   **Data-Driven Augmentation Strategy:** Based on the high amount of noise and reverberation data provided (`H_noise: 5.06`, `N_rir: 1668`), it set aggressive augmentation probabilities (`RIR: 0.8`, `background_noise_probability: 0.9`) to ensure the model would be robust in challenging real-world environments.
 *   **Balanced Batch Composition:** It intelligently adjusted the training batch to include **27% `pure_noise`**.
 This decision was based on its analysis of the user-provided data, allowing the model to focus more on differentiating the wake word from both ambient noise and other human speech (`negative_speech: 44%`).